EXPLAINER-Adani vs Hindenburg: What you need to know

+MUMBAI, Feb 1 (Reuters) - India's Adani Group called off its $2.5 billion share sale late on Wednesday, in a dramatic reversal triggered by the ongoing meltdown of its company stock prices.

-MUMBAI, Jan 31 (Reuters) - U.S.-based short-seller Hindenburg Research severely criticised Indian conglomerate Adani in a Jan.
-24 report ahead of its flagship company's $2.5 billion share sale, triggering a $70 billion rout in the group's domestically listed stocks and a sell-off in its bonds listed overseas.
+Hindenburg Research criticised the Indian conglomerate in a Jan.
+24 report ahead of the Adani Enterprises share sale, setting off an $86 billion rout in the group's domestically listed stocks and a sell-off in its bonds listed overseas.

-Here are some of the points raised by the report, and Adani group's responses.
+Here are some of the points raised and the Adani Group's responses.

 WHO ARE ADANI AND HINDENBURG?

-From being a school drop-out, Adani rose to become Asia's richest man.
-His $220 billion empire spans ports, power generation, airports, mining, edible oils, renewable power, media and cement.
+A school drop-out, Adani rose to become Asia's richest man whose $220 billion empire spans ports, power generation, airports, mining, edible oils, renewables, media and cement.

+Until last week, Adani was the world's third-richest man but has dropped down the ranks to number 15 on the Forbes rich list after the rout in Adani group stocks.

 Founded in 2017 by Nathan Anderson, Hindenburg Research is a forensic financial research firm which analyses equity, credit and derivatives.
 It has a track-record of finding corporate wrongdoings and placing bets against the companies.